 You never leave anyone behind.
 You always give us a chance to speak up if we need help.Student

 I began teaching dance in 2009 and have worked across school, community, and tertiary contexts.
 In the studio, I teach contemporary dance, ballet and jazz technique.
 I also teach dance theory, history and analysis.
-Teaching credits include Queensland University of Technology, Queensland Ballet and Raw Dance Company.
+Teaching credits include Queensland University of Technology, Queensland Ballet, Raw Dance Company, and Phluxus2 Dance Collective.

 We very much enjoyed having Anja come to our school.
 The staff were very impressed with her management of the group and warm, encouraging manner with the students.
 The students had a wonderful time and felt they had really learnt a new skill.Teacher